Gaza faces daunting reconstruction when elusive truce struck

 This month's fighting can only have made that warning more pressing.
 At least 2,655 homes have been totally or severely damaged, while another 3,175 are damaged but not beyond use, the U.N. said.

-Bombs have lashed 116 schools and 18 health centers, stadiums, playgrounds, mosques, roads, phone towers, water lines, sewage treatment plants and police stations.
+Bombs have lashed 116 schools and 18 health centres, stadiums, playgrounds, mosques, roads, phone towers, water lines, sewage treatment plants and police stations.

 The cost of rebuilding Gaza homes destroyed so far in Israeli bombing amounts to $800 million - the whole of Gaza's annual budget - the Palestinian housing minister told Reuters.